 Monday, August 18, 2014

-Rebecca Hanson came to two TARGETjobs Events last year.
+Rebecca Hanson came to two TARGETjobs Events!
 Having now graduated, we catch up with her to find out what she gained from the experiences

-Rebecca Hanson came to both IT's not just for the boys! and Engineer your future events last year.
+Rebecca Hanson came to both IT's not just for the boys! and Future Female Engineers events last year.
 We catch up with her since graduating to find out why she decided to come to both events and what she gained from the experience...

 I initially heard of IT’s just not for the boys! through a departmental email, and couldn’t resist the chance to attend Bloomberg’s HQ.
 The event was a valuable opportunity to communicate directly with employers, many of whom I hadn’t previously considered applying for.
 The highlight of the event was being able to hear from two fantastic speakers – the happiness expert, Alexandra Watson, and Kathryn Parsons, co-founder of Decoded.
 The confidence and inspiration that they managed to instil in me that day remained with me throughout all my application processes.

 However, the event also made me realise that a career in IT wasn’t for me – and that was okay.
 Knowing what I didn’t want to do in the future was just as valuable as knowing what I did.
-It was this thought I had in mind when I gratefully accepted an invitation to another event from TARGETjobs, Engineer Your Future (soon to be renamed Future Female Engineers), hosted at the Heritage Motor Centre.
+It was this thought I had in mind when I gratefully accepted an invitation to another event from TARGETjobs, Future Female Engineers, hosted at the Heritage Motor Centre.
 Again, this provided the opportunity to hear from key speakers, most notably Roma Agrawal, an award-winning structural engineer of the Shard.

 The events had many similarities.
 Both allowed me to interact with representatives from major employers in a more relaxed setting than at a careers fair, for example.
 Furthermore, I met so many other women from universities across the country, all with their own stories and employer dilemmas – it was good to hear that I was in the same boat as others in not knowing what to do!

-I don’t know if I would have had such a clear sense of direction had I not attended IT’s not just for the boys! and Engineer your future.
-The events provided me with invaluable experience and opportunities, and I would strongly advise anyone considering the events to APPLY!
+I don’t know if I would have had such a clear sense of direction had I not attended IT’s not just for the boys! and Future Female Engineers.
+The events provided me with invaluable experience and opportunities, and I would strongly advise anyone considering the events to apply!